MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 Typically, I like to go through each goal we had in the previous retro and ask the following:

 - Did we achieve this?

+#### Questions to ask if we achieved a goal

 - If Yes, did we see value in it?
 - If Yes, do we want to do something to enhance it

+#### Questions to ask if we did not achieve the goal

-	- If No, why did we not achieve it?
-Was it to vague, unmeasurable, to large, we were to busy?
+- Why did we not achieve it?
+Was it to vague, unmeasurable, to large, we were to busy, not really valuable?

 ---------------------------------------------------------------------------------------------------